Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 # URL CLASSIFICATION SYSTEM

 **Note!!!** : This codebase is extremely outdated & old.
 I created this back in 2016 so it might happen that it might not execute.
-You can use the idea or template to build upon but mostly likely the code will not execute.
+You can use the idea or template to build your own implementation.